w3c/wot/IG-SP/SecurityPrivacyLandscape.md

-''Note: current contents present an initial draft state.
-They serve the discussion in the WoT IG''
+*Note: current contents present an initial draft state.
+They serve the discussion in the WoT IG*

 #Summary
 The WoT provides distributed IT-systems.
 The study of distributed system protection started soon after their invention i.e in the 60/70ies.
 So there is lots of prior art in security&privacy.